issp-center-dev/mVMC/doc/en/source/intro.rst

 tools for treating the strongly correlated electron systems is the exact diagonalization method.
 However, applicable range of system size is strongly limited in the exact diagonalization method.
-Variational Monte Carlo method [Gros_ ] is one of the promising ways to perform the high-accuracy calculations for the larger system sizes beyond exact diagonalization method.
+Variational Monte Carlo method [Gros_ ] is one of promising way to perform the high-accuracy calculations for the larger system sizes beyond exact diagonalization method.
 Although the strong limitation of the variational wave function is the origin of the poor accuracy of the